-The consolidated statement of financial condition is prepared in accordance with accounting principles generally accepted in the U.S., which require the Company to make estimates and assumptions regarding the valuation of certain financial instruments, the valuation of goodwill, compensation, the outcome of litigation and tax matters, and other matters that affect the consolidated statement of financial condition and related disclosures.
+The consolidated statement of financial condition is prepared in accordance with accounting principles generally accepted in the United States of America ("U.S."), which require the Company to make estimates and assumptions regarding the valuations of certain financial instruments, the valuation of goodwill and intangible assets, compensation, deferred tax assets, the outcome of litigation and tax matters, and other matters that affect the consolidated statement of financial condition and related disclosures.
 The Company believes that the estimates utilized in the preparation of the consolidated statement of financial condition are prudent and reasonable.
 Actual results could differ materially from these estimates.